 Earth Day is a time for everyone to think about how to give back and make more eco-conscious choices.
 We’ve rounded up 10 gadgets and gear that will help green your travels all year long, not just on one day.
 Read on for the top eco-friendly gadgets to use on the road or back at home.

-iZen Bamboo Bluetooth Keyboard: Bamboo grows five times as fast as wood and can be grown in a variety of environments, which is what makes it sustainable and the go-to, eco-friendly material nowadays.
+Bamboo grows five times as fast as wood and can be grown in a variety of environments, which is what makes it sustainable and the go-to, eco-friendly material nowadays.
 The iZen Bamboo Bluetooth Keyboard is a compact keyboard that looks pretty much the same as Apple’s, including the function buttons on top.
 It has a USB rechargeable battery as well—no AAs needed here!
 Functionally, it’s just a simple Bluetooth keyboard, so it can connect to anything Bluetooth compatible.
-The price is $79.99.
+The price is $69.95.

-Eton Mobius: Eton put out a rechargeable battery for the iPhone 4 and 4s that is essentially a case with a solar panel attached to the back.
+Eton put out a rechargeable battery for the iPhone 4 and 4s that is essentially a case with a solar panel attached to the back.
 Called Mobius, it helps when you’re out for a day of traveling and need a quick and simple way to have a little bit extra juice, and you want to be eco-friendly about it.
 It’s a solar panel, so it’s slower: an hour in the direct sunlight gives you the energy for a couple short calls.
 But the energy is free wherever there’s sunlight.
-The cost is $59.99.
+You can buy one of these online for $19.99.

 - 5 New Travel Gadgets That Are Becoming Essential

 - New Technology on the Road and at Home

 - 5 Gadgets From CES 2014 That Will Change How We Travel

 By Cody Brooks for PeterGreenberg.com